 Erika Malo has over a decade of public outreach and Cultural Resource Management experience.
 Ms. Malo has a M.A. in anthropology with an emphasis in Cultural Resource Management from the University of Alaska Anchorage.
 She has experience working with Federal Agencies, private contractors, Tribes, Alaska Native Corporations, and nonprofits throughout the United States.
 Her specialties include project management, consultation, creative mitigation, and social media management.
 Ms. Malo is a strong believer in the importance of consultation and collaboration in the development of relevant public archaeology products.

-Nichole Tramel, BS
+Nichole Tramel, MA

 Public Education Specialist